An analytic derivation of the empirical correlations of gamma-ray bursts: Introduction

 \section{Introduction}

-After about five decades of research, people have gotten some insights into gamma-ray bursts (GRBs).
-Generally speaking, there are two different phases in GRBs, the prompt emission and the afterglow.
+After about five decades of research, some insights into gamma-ray bursts (GRBs) have been obtained.
+Generally speaking, there are two different phases in GRBs: the prompt emission, and the afterglow.
 The afterglow can be relatively well interpreted by the external shock model \citep{Meszaros..1997,Sari..1998,Huang..2006,Geng..2016,Lazzati..2018,Xu..2022}.
 However, the radiation process of the prompt emission is still under debate.
-Different models have been proposed to explain the complicated prompt emission, e.g., the internal shock model \citep{Rees..1994,Kobayashi..1997,Bosnjak..2009}, the dissipative photosphere model \citep{Rees..2005,Peer..2011}, and the ICMART model \citep{Zhang..2011,Zhang..2014}.
+Different models have been proposed to explain the complicated prompt emission, such as the internal shock model \citep{Rees..1994,Kobayashi..1997,Bosnjak..2009}, the dissipative photosphere model \citep{Rees..2005,Peer..2011}, and the internal-collision-induced magnetic reconnection and turbulence (ICMART) model \citep{Zhang..2011,Zhang..2014}.
 The most commonly discussed model is the internal shock model, which is naturally expected for a highly variable central engine.
 In this model, the collision and merger of shells create relativistic shocks to accelerate particles.
-Then the accelerated particles will give birth to the observed GRB prompt emission.
+Then the accelerated particles will cause the observed GRB prompt emission.

-The spectrum of GRB prompt emission has traditionally been described by an empirical Band function \citep{Band..1993}.
+The spectrum of GRB prompt emission has traditionally been described by the empirical Band function \citep{Band..1993}.
 It has been suggested that synchrotron radiation may be responsible for the non-thermal component \citep{Rees..1994,Sari..1998}.
-However, for a standard fast cooling spectrum, the theoretical low-energy spectral index is too soft \citep{Sari..1998}.
-Several studies have shown that this problem can be eased when a decaying magnetic field and the detailed cooling process is considered \citep{Uhm..2014,Zhang..2016,Geng..2018}.
-Meanwhile, some authors argue that the low-energy index of the empirical Band function may be misleading \citep{Burgess..2020}.
-They propose that the synchrotron emission mechanism can interpret most spectrum and can satisfactorily fit the observational data.
+However, for a standard fast-cooling spectrum, the theoretical low-energy spectral index is too soft \citep{Sari..1998}.
+Several studies have shown that this problem can be mitigated when a decaying magnetic field and the detailed cooling process are considered \citep{Uhm..2014,Zhang..2016,Geng..2018}.
+Some authors argued that the low-energy index of the empirical Band function may be misleading \citep{Burgess..2020}.
+They proposed that the synchrotron emission mechanism can interpret most spectra and can satisfactorily fit the observational data \citep{Zhang..2020}.